ucsb-cs56-projects/cs56-games-Go/README.md

 A gui version of the Chinese board game called Go.
 README file updated by Nicholas Abrahan & Keith Waldron, CS56, W14, Proj1;
 Previously only contained "How to Run" and a screenshot.
+README file updated by Jeffrey Liu & Lauren Dumapias, CS56, W16;

 project history
 ===============
 ```
 NO | mastergberry | kwwham,nickabrahan | A gui version of the Chinese board game called Go
  W14 | jstaahl 4pm | kwwham,nickabrahan | A gui version of the Chinese board game called Go
+  W16  | laurendumapias, liujeffreyk | A gui version of the Chinese board game called Go
 ```

+#W16 Final Remarks

 # The Current State of the Project

 The game, as it currently stands works, but it's missing some gameplay fundamentals.
-It doesn't implement area and territory scoring, and there are soem gameplay bugs (such as the one outlined in the Ko rule of the game).
+It doesn't implement area and territory scoring, and there are some gameplay bugs (such as the one outlined in the Ko rule of the game).
 All of these are outlined in the issues.

 But again, the game currently works, and the scoring is simply based on the amount of tiles held by one player.
-Capturing in the basic sense works, just not in a larger scale such as with territory/area scoring.
+Capturing works perfectly and there are no known glitches.
+You are able to restart the game, but it would nice to clear the previous scoreboard.

 # Developer Notes

-The code might need a little overhaul.
-As it currently stands, it's a little difficult to understand, let alone make changes to, the code.
+The code works but it is pretty repetitive.
+It is basically understandable, but some aspects of the code could be more concise and the method names could be clearer.
 A little problem you might run into also, is trying to understand the game itself.
 It's a pretty deep game, with little intricacies here and there that makes the gameplay a little more confusing than usual.
 But the rules are in the game, as well as a source that goes into a little more detail than the in-game instructions panel does.

 So I would suggest:
 1. Starting with understanding the game.
 Read the rules of Go, try to understand the basic mechanics.
 2. Start understanding the code.
-This step might be a little difficult, because the code might need a large refactoring.
+This step might be a little difficult, but the comments could make the process easier.
 3. Working on the issues.

 # File Explanation

-DISCLAIMER: We are only human.
-We are not entirely 100% sure about this, since we weren't the original creators of the code.
-As previously stated, the original authors made it a little confusing to understand, but here's a little guide.

 ButtonAndScrollComponent.java -- Handles the scrollbars/buttons in the GUI

 Go.java -- The old contains main.
 Doesn't use graphics and can be played on the terminal.
-See GoGui1.java.
+This no longer works due to we changed the number of paraments and the return type of the "checkSurrounded" method in GoGrid.java.

 GoComponent.java -- Handles the actual game mechanics, such as piece color changing, and deciding whose turn it is.